dhowe/riscript/README.md

 ## RiScript: a scripting language for writers

 RiScript is a micro-language designed for writers working in computational media.
 It runs in a variety of environments, including the Browser, Node, Observable, P5.js, Android and others.
-RiScript primitives (choices, symbols, gates, transforms, etc.) can be used as part of any [RiTa grammar](https://rednoise.org/rita/reference/RiTa/grammar/) or executed directly using RiScript.evaluate().
+RiScript primitives (choices, symbols, gates, transforms, etc.) can be used as part of any [RiScript grammar](https://rednoise.org/rita/reference/RiScript/grammar/) or executed directly using [RiScript.evaluate()](https://rednoise.org/rita/reference/RiScript/grammar/).
 For more info, see [this interactive notebook](https://observablehq.com/@dhowe/riscript).

 ### Installation